Digilent/Petalinux-Arty-Z7-20/README.md

  -> Image Packaging Configuration -> Root filesystem type
 ```

+Next, open project-spec/meta-user/recipes-bsp/device-tree/files/system-user.dtsi in a text editor and locate the "bootargs" line.
+It should read as follows:

+`
+		bootargs = "console=ttyPS0,115200 earlyprintk uio_pdrv_genirq.of_id=generic-uio";
+`

+Replace that line with the following before saving and closing system-user.dtsi:

+`
+		bootargs = "console=ttyPS0,115200 earlyprintk uio_pdrv_genirq.of_id=generic-uio root=/dev/mmcblk0p2 rw rootwait";
+`

+#### Note: If you wish to change back to initramfs in the future, you will need to undo this change to the bootargs line.

 Then run petalinux-build to build your system.
 After the build completes, your rootfs image will be at images/linux/rootfs.ext4.

 Format an SD card with two partitions: The first should be at least 500 MB and be FAT formatted.
-The second needs to be at least 1.5 GB (3 GB is preferred) and formatted as ext4.
-The second partition will be overwritten, so don't
+The second needs to be at least 1.5 GB (3 GB is preferred) and
-put anything on it that you don't want to lose.
-If you are uncertain how to do this in Ubuntu, gparted is a well documented tool that can make the process easy.
+formatted as ext4.
+The second partition will be overwritten, so don't put anything on it that you don't want to lose.
+If you are uncertain how to do this in
+Ubuntu, gparted is a well documented tool that can make the process easy.

 Copy _images/linux/BOOT.BIN_ and _images/linux/image.ub_ to the first partition of your SD card.

 Identify the /dev/ node for the second partition of your SD card using _lsblk_ at the command line.
-It will likely take the form of /dev/sdX2, where X is a _a_,_b_,_c_,etc..
+It will likely take the form of /dev/sdX2, where X is
+_a_,_b_,_c_,etc..
 Then run the following command to copy the filesystem to the second partition:

 #### Warning!
 If you use the wrong /dev/ node in the following command, you will overwrite your computer's file system.
 BE CAREFUL